Agnogh/pirate-resort/README.md

 ### **Structure**
 To match the casual style, the decision to go with a straightforward and simple approach.
-I decided to go with 5 (five) separate pages divided into
+I decided to go with 5 (five) separate pages divided into main sections that are "Landing page" (Called Pirate Resort), "Food Menu" page, Contact (containing email, adress/location, phone/fax number and reminder that there are links to social media platforms and communciation apps), Loyalty Centre (also refered to "Redard Centre or Loyalty centre), Gallery (containing pictures)
 ![Small devices](assets/images/Small%20Device%20UI%20-%20new.jpg)
 ![large device](assets/images/Large%20device%20UI%20-%20New.jpg)